Habbits

 10. Do Something Just for You

-Every day, carve out a few minutes to do something that brings you joy—reading, gardening, painting, listening to music, or anything else that lights you up.
+Every day, do something that brings you joy, reading, gardening, painting, listening to music, or anything else that lights you up.
 These small joys can have a big impact on your mental well-being.